tawnyalee/C769-ROM3/_sources/task2_ROM3.md

 </div> -->

 :::{tip}
-Sections are assessed independently against the rubric requirements, i.e., when evaluating a section, the evaluator will check for the fulfillment of the requirements within that section.
+Sections are assessed independently against the rubric requirements, i.e., when evaluating a section, the evaluator will check for fulfilling the requirements within that section.
 They *don't* assess writing style.
 You can (and sometimes must) reuse content from other areas as needed.
-It's not about writing something fun to read -it's about demonstrating that the requirements are met.
+It's not about writing something fun to read but demonstrating you've met the requirements.
 :::

 (task2:A)=